 Next, in terms of "Core Operating Cash Flows," we set record highs for the fourth consecutive year and exceeded ¥600.0 billion for the first time, reaching ¥602.0 billion.
 With our improving earning power, we also steadily racked up accomplishments in terms of "cash-generating power."
 Amid an uncertain business environment, we conducted steady asset replacements while realizing the previously noted shareholder returns, and were able to maintain positive Core Free Cash Flows after deducting shareholder returns of ¥123.0 billion.
 Together with the ¥300.0 billion we recorded in FYE 2019, we have accumulated a huge cash inflow of more than ¥420.0 billion over the cumulative two-year period.
-We were able to further strengthen our financial position while acquiring a sufficient volume of Amid this year's bruising business environment, we will balance our "offense" and "defense" to achieve a firm footing for even stronger growth.
+We were able to further strengthen our financial position while acquiring a sufficient volume of excess funds for growth investments going forward.